PaleCache/wackcord/README.md

-# wackcord
+# 😝 Wackcord
-A dark semi transparent theme for the app element that i made for myself because why not.
+A dark semi transparent theme for element

+# ℹ️ Info
+How to install? just click copy raw then add the url in settings, appearance, then under add custom theme paste the url

+# 🧑‍💻 Developer
+PaleCache